A Structural Theory of Position Bias in Transformers: Content score heatmaps and similarity statistics

 \FloatBarrier

 \FloatBarrier

-\section{Content Score Heatmaps and Similarity Statistics}
+\section{Content score heatmaps and similarity statistics}

-This appendix provides representative heatmaps (\cref{fig:heatmaps}) used in \cref{sec:experiments} to validate the content-logit model from \cref{prop:diag-content}.
+This appendix provides representative heatmaps (\cref{fig:heatmaps}) used in \cref{sec:experiments} to validate the content-logit model from Proposition~\ref{prop:diag-content}.
 Specifically, for ALiBi models we visualize the mean pre-softmax content scores (i.e., the attention scores before adding the positional bias term and before applying the softmax), averaged over 1{,}000 prompts.
-These averages reveal a characteristic constant off-diagonal structure together with a systematic diagonal shift, consistent with the constant-plus-diagonal model in \cref{prop:diag-content}.
+These averages reveal a characteristic constant off-diagonal structure together with a systematic diagonal shift, consistent with the constant-plus-diagonal model in Proposition~\ref{prop:diag-content}.

-\paragraph{Distributional evidence for constant-plus-diagonal structure.} Visual inspection of \cref{fig:heatmaps} suggests that, after averaging over prompts, content scores are nearly constant within the diagonal and within the (masked) off-diagonal region.
-To quantify this effect, we compute within-region homogeneity statistics on the mean content-score matrices averaged over all layers and heads for each model.
+\textbf{Distributional evidence for constant-plus-diagonal structure.} Visual inspection of \cref{fig:heatmaps} suggests that, after averaging over prompts, content scores are nearly constant within the diagonal and within the (masked) off-diagonal region.
+To quantify this effect, we compute within-region homogeneity statistics for each model separately for each layer and head on the mean content-score matrices.
 We report model-level averages of these statistics in \cref{tab:heatmaps_similarity_summary}.

 Specifically, we compute the normalized Shannon entropy separately for the sets of diagonal and off-diagonal entries, which we refer to as the \emph{within-diagonal} and \emph{within-off-diagonal} similarity statistics.
 These statistics measure the degree to which entries within each region concentrate around a single value.